ankita-shukla/ankita-shukla.github.io/index.md

 ## Updates and News

+- Presented my work on "AI based tool for Beluga Whale Conservation and Monitoring" at [Ocean Sciences Meeting 2022](https://osm2022.secure-platform.com/a/organizations/main/home).
 - Organizing the [DiffCVML 2020](http://diffcvml.org/2020/) Workshop, held in conjunction with [CVPR 2020](http://cvpr2020.thecvf.com/).
 - Recieved travel grant from [WiML 2019](https://wimlworkshop.org/2019/) to present my work titled "Ignorance is Bliss: Semantic Pairing for Fine-grained Visual Recognition" in the workshop.
 - Paper titled "A hybrid approach for tiger re-identification" is accepted at [Computer Vision for Wildlife Conservation Workshop](https://cvwc2019.github.io/) in challenge paper track at ICCV 2019.